Rebecca G. Howard: Civic contributions

 A number of accounts indicate that Rebecca Howard supported the orphaned daughter of her former master and owner back east.
 This generosity was also given to various institutions and community projects in Olympia.
 Mrs. Howard joined St. John's Episcopal Church, which exhibits the openness of the community and church in that time.
 Mrs. Howard was a faithful communicant and liberal supporter of St John's.
 The following story was told about her:

 Upon one of his visits Bishop Benjamin Morris brought Mrs. Morris and two of his sisters-in-law to the service.
 Mrs. Morris and her sisters took a pew which happened to be the one always occupied by Mrs. Howard.
 A few minutes later Mrs. Howard came in, dressed in all her finery and found her pew occupied by strangers.
 She took a place a few pews away and then turned and stared at Mrs. Morris and her sisters until they, embarrassed, moved into another pew.
 Mrs. Howard then triumphantly marched into her accustomed place.

-The fact that Mrs. Howard went to church is significant, because it indicates the acceptance of this black businesswoman in an important community institution.
+The fact that Mrs. Howard went to church is significant, because it indicates the acceptance of a black businesswoman in an important community institution.
 She was presented to the church for baptism by Mr. and Mrs. Charles Prosch.
 Charles Prosch was a prominent newspaper publisher and printer in the area.
 Their sponsorship reflected her standing.

 Rebecca Howard was also generous to the community of Olympia.
 As an astute businesswoman, she recognized the importance of a railroad to the growth of her community.
 In 1871, in the competition for the western terminus of the Northern Pacific Railway, she joined with other property owners in supporting the effort.
-She donated 80 acres to the terminus site.
+She donated 80 acre to the terminus site.
 The local railroad committee used her donation as an example of what other property owners should contribute.